KVPR/KPRX EEO Policy

 2) Communicate to recruitment sources that we are an equal employment opportunity employer;

 3) Analyze our recruitment program on an ongoing basis to ensure that it is effective in achieving broad outreach to potential applicants, and address any problems found as a result of our analysis.

 V. Promotion and Advancement

-It is our policy to offer promotions of employees in a nondiscriminatory fashion without regard to race, color, without regard to race, color, religion, national origin, age, or sex to positions of greater responsibility.
+It is our policy to offer promotions of employees in a nondiscriminatory fashion without regard to any of the classes identified above, to positions of greater responsibility.
 To assure compliance with this requirement, we: